 Farida Jalal: She played doting and sometimes comic motherly roles in films like Raja Hindustani, Kuch Kuch Hota Hai, Dil To Pagal Hai, Kaho Naa...
 Pyaar Hai, Kabhi Khushi Kabhie Gham... and Dilwale Dulhania Le Jayenge, for which she won a Filmfare Award for Best Supporting Actress.
 She is also known for he role as Suhasini in the hit 1990s TV serial Dekh Bhai Dekh.

-Reema Lagoo: The actress who carved out a niche for herself in Hindi and Marathi cinema was best known for her peformances as Juhi Chawla's mother in Qayamat Se Qayamat Tak (1988) and Salman Khan's mother in the 1989 hit Maine Pyaar Kiya.
-She also found success on the small screen in comic TV serials like Shrimaan Shrimati' and Tu Tu Main Main.
+Reema Lagoo: The actress who carved out a niche for herself in Hindi and Marathi cinema was best known for her performances as Juhi Chawla's mother in Qayamat Se Qayamat Tak (1988) and Salman Khan's mother in 1989 hit Maine Pyaar Kiya.
+She also found success on the small screen in comic TV serials like Shrimaan Shrimati and Tu Tu Main Main.

 Lalita Pawar: The actress was known to play the wicked, scheming mother who got into a particularly nasty mood as a mother-in-law.
 Her character gave entertaining twists and turns to the story.
-Notable films where she portrayed a mother include Sau Din Saas Ke, Hum Dono and Daag.
+Notable films where she portrayed a mother include Sau Din Saas Ke, Hum Dono, Daag among many others.

 Rakhee: Insistent upon playing good roles rather than star status, the actress raised eyebrows when she didn't hesitate to play frequent co-star Amitabh Bachchan's mother in films such as Laawaris (1981) and Shakti (1982).
 Towards the late 1980s and early 1990s she portrayed strong character roles as the bereaved and bitter elderly mother widowed at the hands of the villains or a woman with principles in films like Ram Lakhan (1989), Baazigar (1993), Khalnayak (1993), Karan Arjun (1995) among others.